cpjobling/eg-247-textbook/_sources/introduction/worksheet1.md

 The worksheets are based on the corresponding sections of the notes.

-We will use the worksheets as class whiteboards and the Pingo audience response system to make the class as active as we can.
+We will use the worksheets as class whiteboards and the Slido audience response system to make the class as active as we can.

 +++ {"slideshow": {"slide_type": "subslide"}}